progya-asansol/prize-draw/README.md

-A simple Java console application to randomly select winners from a list of participants.
+A Java console application to randomly select winners from a list of participants.

 Perfect for giveaways, lucky draws, competitions, or classroom activities.